Keparoo/tapntable-backend/README.md

     * Could cause problems if a user with inadequate access has to start a day
 3. When the manager closes a day the token is refreshed and is now ready for the next day
     * This would allow an employee to log in even if a manager hasn't logged in to start the day

+I am currently using an id as the primary key for users with a password for auth.
+It could be a username I suppose.
+Since thousands of records from checks to tickets to logs all have the user id I thought it might be more space efficient.
+Code could be refactored to change id to username if there was merit to it.
+A manager or user that was trying to log in from somewhere other than the restaurant terminals might find a username more easy to remember than their user id #.... but these are small cases compared to daily use.
+I suppose a username could be added in addition to an id as well.